zainab-abdo/zainab-abdo.github.io/README.md

 Soft Skills: Flexibility, Teamwork, Accuracy

 🎓 Certifications & Training:
-2 Big Data certificates from Huaweiو
+2 Big Data certificates from Huawei,

 Certificate from the Ministry of Communications
 Python and Soft Skills training from NTI